OpenTails/CRUMPET-Android/README.md

 ```

-## MOVE PLAYLIST

-A simple way of chaining pre-defined moves together.
-We need a pause in between moves
-which serves both to make the system cooler, and also more natural.

-Pauses defined as a range, so that they are of varying length.

-I suggest we auto-generate or preset 4 playlists - a slow gentler one, a faster, excited one, an angry, frustrated one, and a list with all moves in.
-These could be a predefined list.
-But it would be nice if we randomise them every time, including pauses.

-## CASUAL MODE

-This will be the go-to mode for people who wear their Tail a lot - at a convention or around the house!
-Just click the top level button to string together calm and energetic moves, with a random duration pauses in between.
-No other input required

-We are creating Casual Mode by sending the moves at the appropriate time.
-However in the latest firmware, it is possible to let the tail receive on composite command to do this itself.
-Please see the Protocol Document for syntax.

-## NOTIFICATIONS

-Notifications will available once we are hooked in to the phone notification system
-This is not part of the project until the other two modes are complete.

 # How To Compile The App

 Building the app is a multi step process, so please make sure you do the steps in the right order.